abhishek10027/ExactDetect-YOLOv4-s-Accurate-Vision/README.md

 ## Results Description

-Four test images from the COCO dataset were used to evaluate the model.
-The detection results are summarized as follows:
+The detection results for randomly selected images from the COCO.NAMES test set are summarized below

-- **Image (a):** Detected "Dog" with 94.3% confidence.
+- **Figure(a):** The model successfully detected a dog with a confidence score of 70.43% and a cat with a confidence score of 94.39%.

   ![image](https://github.com/user-attachments/assets/f7b1ffa2-2ee7-4763-b04b-3bf310183caa)

-- **Image (b):** Detected "Person" with 98.1% confidence.
+- **Figure (b):** Detected objects include a person with a high confidence score of 99.42%, a dog at 98.50%, and a horse with 77.92%
   ![image](https://github.com/user-attachments/assets/c9a28e4e-abfa-450b-a47f-683f5a1fa86a)